ianzapolsky/ianzapolsky.github.io/_posts/2014-03-31-strange-bug.markdown

 fi
 ```

-Now, when scp uses ssh to remotely connect to your machine, the .bashrc file
+Now, when scp uses ssh to remotely connect to your machine, the `.bashrc` file
-will check for the existence of the environment variable SSH\_TTY, which is
+will check for the existence of the environment variable `SSH_TTY`, which is
-just set to the name of the tty pseudo-terminal that has been allocated to
+set to the name of the tty pseudo-terminal that has been allocated to
 handle interactive input from the keyboard for the shell session.
 Shell
 sessions initiated by scp will not have this environment variable, so we're
 safe from any echo statements ruining our day.